alteryx/predict-correct-answer/README.md

 ## Highlights
 * Show how to import a DataShop dataset into featuretools
 * Show efficacy of automatic feature generation with these datasets
+* Show an example end-to-end pipeline for a prediction problem

+Here is a plot of two automatically generated features:

+![Example image](data/images/exampleimage.png)

+Notice that *most* students have between a 65% and 90% rate of getting a problem right overall, and most problems take fewer than 20 seconds on average.
+Outside of those ranges, we can start to take educated guesses about `Outcomes`.

+If a student has historically answered less the 65% of problems correctly or the current problem took other students more than 20 seconds to do, the chances are higher that the next attempt the student makes will be wrong.
+Similarly, if the a student's success rate has been above 90%, chances are a lot higher they'll get the next question right as well!

 ## Demonstration

 The main notebook can be found [here](Demo%20-%20DataShop.ipynb).

-![Example image](data/images/exampleimage.png)

 To run the notebook, you will need to download Featuretools with
 ```
 pip install featuretools
 ```
 and the geometry dataset from [the datashop website](https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=76) (free account required).
 Take the `.txt` file from the zipped download and place it in the `data` folder in this repository.
 The notebook relies on a `datashop_to_entityset` function which is described in depth in the [entityset_function notebook](entityset_function.ipynb).

 ## Feature Labs
 <a href="https://www.featurelabs.com/">